aarnphm/morph/docs/content/SRS/SRS.md

 tags:
   - meta
 author: aarnphm,waleedmalik7,nebrask,lucas-lizhiwei
+counter: true
 date: "2024-09-16"
-description: "Software Requirements Specification for tinymorph: LLM-steering text editor"
+description: "Software Requirements Specification for morph: LLM-steering text editor"
-modified: 2025-01-17 18:37:03 GMT-05:00
+modified: 2025-03-31 14:55:14 GMT-04:00
 title: Software Requirements Specification
-counter: true
 ---

 See also: [[SRS/SRS#Revision|this document revision]], and [[ProblemStatementAndGoals/ProblemStatement|problem statement]]

-_The following Software Requirements Specification for `tinymorph` is using [Volere Requirements Specification template](https://www.volere.org/templates/volere-requirements-specification-template/)_ ^introduction
+_The following Software Requirements Specification for `morph` is using [Volere Requirements Specification template](https://www.volere.org/templates/volere-requirements-specification-template/)_ ^introduction

 ## Purpose of the Project

-> `tinymorph` is an AI-powered writing assistant that leverages [[glossary#auto-regressive model|auto-regressive models]] to enhance the writing process by providing interactive and context-aware suggestions.
+> `morph` is an AI-powered writing assistant that leverages [[glossary#auto-regressive model|auto-regressive models]] to enhance the writing process by providing interactive and context-aware suggestions.
 Rather than automating content creation, it allows users to steer AI-generated text in real time, ensuring alignment with their intent and style.
 The system offers AI-driven notes that help users expand on ideas, structure their content, and fill in text naturally.
-By integrating interactive feedback and contextual text additions, `tinymorph` supports a more intentional, personalized, and dynamic writing experience.
+By integrating interactive feedback and contextual text additions, `morph` supports a more intentional, personalized, and dynamic writing experience.

 ### Abbreviations and Acronyms